OSGeo/PROJ/README.md

 - geod, for geodesic (great circle) computations.
 - cct, for generic Coordinate Conversions and Transformations.
 - gie, the Geospatial Integrity Investigation Environment.
+- projinfo, for geodetic object and coordinate operation queries

 ## Installation
 ### Build dependencies